jeff-winn/nemesis-mod/README.md

   - MinGW (mingw32-base-bin, mingw32-gcc-g++-bin, msys-base-bin)

 ### Dependencies
-Below lists the dependencies that will need to be installed to the libraries folder on the build machine.
+Below are the dependencies that are being used by the project.
 - [Arduino PWM Frequency Library](https://code.google.com/archive/p/arduino-pwm-frequency-library/downloads)